grafana/pyroscope/pkg/util/spanprofiler/README.md

 ## Implementation details

-When a new trace span is created, and is eligible for profiling, the tracer sets a `span_id` and `span_name` [pprof labels](https://github.com/google/pprof/blob/master/doc/README.md#tag-filtering) that point to the respective span.
+When a new trace span is created, and is eligible for profiling, the tracer sets `span_id` and `span_name` [pprof labels](https://github.com/google/pprof/blob/master/doc/README.md#tag-filtering) that point to the respective span.
 These labels are stored in the goroutine's local storage and inherited by any subsequent child goroutines.